 - Adios”I have to.”
 Welcome “I choose to and I want to.”

 Obligation limits energy.
 It brings you from Monday to Friday.
 True motivation excites you.
 It carries you 24/7.
-True motivation charges you with energy and enthusiasm that leads you to thrive no matter what the challenges are.
+True motivation charges you with energy and enthusiasm and leads you to thrive no matter what the challenges are.

 - Adios Procrastination.
 Welcome Speed of Implementation.

 In the entrepreneurial jungle, you don’t have time to think about it.
-You must be fast in implementing your projects.
+You must be fast when implementing your projects.
 Will this lead you to mistakes?
 Of course!
 And that is terrific.
 Mistakes will teach you.
 Mistakes will accelerate your success.

 - Adios Security.
 Welcome Fear as a Friend.